 Once a shopper is in the store and has decompressed they tend to turn right (based on studies) and then follow a path to make a lap around the store.

 When a customer is near the back of the store, they’re more committed.
-Higher priced items that often require a sales person to sell them, can be found near the back of a retail store.
+Higher priced items that often require a salesperson to sell can be found near the back of a retail store.

 And smaller, add-on items are kept near the cash desk.
-This helps prevent theft, since a cashier is usually near the smaller, easy to conceal items, and it also give shoppers product to browse through while they’re waiting in line or having their purchase rung through.
-The perfect place to put this sales technique to use.
+This helps prevent theft (here are 10 tips to prevent theft at a craft show), since a cashier is usually near the smaller, easy to conceal items, and it also gives shoppers product to browse while they’re waiting in line or having their purchase rung through.

-Your craft show table and online shop should follow a similar approach and showcase the upsell items near the end of the shopper experience.
+Your craft show table and online shop should follow a similar approach and showcase the add-on items near the end of the shopper experience.

-In my ebook, I explain how to break your craft show table or booth into zones.
-Zone 3 should be considered your checkout and where you place your smaller, add-on/upsell items.
+In MAKE MORE MONEY AT CRAFT FAIRS, I explain how to break your craft show table or booth into zones.
+Zone 3 should be considered your checkout and where you place your smaller, add-on items.
 Even if you only have a few feet at a craft show, you can still create zones.

-Displaying your upsell products in your Zone 3 gives people smaller items to look over while waiting for you to gather change, wrap their purchase or process their card.
+Displaying your add-on products in your Zone 3 gives people smaller items to look over while waiting for you to gather change, wrap their purchase, or process their credit card.

-It’s similar sales technique grocery stores use at their checkouts.
-Although you likely don’t have “gum”, “candy bar” or “gossip magazine” on your grocery list, you’re more likely to pick them up because they’re right there, easy to grab and only a couple dollars.
+It’s a similar sales technique grocery stores use at their checkouts.
+Although your grocery list likely doesn’t include: “gum”, “candy bar” or “gossip magazine”, you’re more likely to pick them up because they’re right there, they’re easy to grab, and they’re only a couple dollars.

-Obviously you want people to be able to shop all your products at any given time and don’t necessarily want your upsell items hiding in the checkout process.
-But consider adding a new functionality to your website that allows you to display upsell items in the shopping cart phase (as well as on their own page if needed).
+Consider adding a new functionality to your website that allows you to display add-on items during the shopping cart phase (as well as on their own page if needed).

 If you’ve ever ordered flowers for delivery online, you will have seen this sales technique used.
 Once you select flowers, place them in your basket and check out, you’ll go through an additional step in the checkout process where you’re presented with “You may also like:”, “Would you like to add:” or “Add-ons:”